 - Companies should disclose whether and how biodiversity and ecosystems form part of their strategies, policies and commitments.
-Where applicable, this should include goals, targets, performance against these, and action plans.
-Companies should align their disclosures with applicable reporting standards, and can consider the emerging recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD) to guide their risk management and reporting efforts. - Companies should disclose any ecosystems they materially depend on.
-They should determine the associated business risks of overexploitation or degradation. - Companies should disclose material impacts of activities, products and services on biodiversity and ecosystems, where possible using recognised reporting methods and metrics.
+Where applicable, this should include goals, targets, performance against these, and action plans. - Companies should disclose any ecosystems they materially depend on.
+They should assess the associated business risks of overexploitation or degradation. - Companies should disclose material impacts of activities, products and services on biodiversity and ecosystems, where possible using recognised reporting methods and metrics.
 Companies should where practicable disclose the co-ordinates and footprint of their main operations, concessions, agricultural land banks, and oil, gas or mineral reserves, and their proximity to critical habitats and protected areas. - Companies involved in agricultural value chains should regularly disclose information about their environmental footprint including relevant targets and progress against these.
 Metrics could include soil carbon content per hectare, pesticide and fertilizer use per hectare, and greenhouse gas accounting, including emissions related to land use change.
 Companies should also disclose if and how they adopt best practices for sustainable farming, and the effects of implementing these. - Companies should be transparent about their supply chains, including the geographic origin of their commodities, level of traceability, volumes certified as sustainably sourced and any related targets.
 They should disclose information at the appropriate level of detail on sourcing from environmentally sensitive areas and be open about their processes to engage and monitor suppliers.